Spin

 “I’m so tired.
 Miserable.
 I’m ready now.”

-Harvey was jolted out of his daydream by a group of passing teenagers’ expletive-laden outbursts, each vying to be heard above the others.
-He wiped a handkerchief across his eyes and began the walk home, stopping for a hot dog along the way.
+Harvey was jolted from his daydream by the expletive-laden outbursts of passing teenagers, each vying to be heard above the others.
+He wiped a handkerchief across his eyes and began his walk home, stopping for a hot dog along the way.

 Every night was the same.
 An old record played while Harvey snacked on crackers and finished reading the news.
 Three hours in front of the television followed—a police drama, a courtroom drama, the lottery drawing that yielded nothing in his favor, and finally, a hospital drama, all of which he washed down with half a bottle of wine, sometimes more.
 Afterward, in his blue boxer shorts and white t-shirt, he went to the bedroom where Cervantes was waiting and drowsily chipped away at the chivalrous virtues and windmills until his yawns became too frequent to concentrate.
 He closed the book and rummaged through the nightstand's top drawer filled with antacid tablets, rubber bands, nail clippers, rogue paper clips, pencils, loose change, old subway tokens, and batteries until he found what he needed.
 Pulling a tissue from its box, he wiped away the dust before reaching into the lower drawer.

 He liked how heavy the firearm felt in his hand.
-Something so deadly should have such weight, he thought, as it, too, received a good polishing.
-He released the empty cylinder, blowing a few short bursts of air into its hollows.
+It was heavy.
+A fitting quality, he thought, as it, too, received a good polishing.
+He released the empty cylinder and blew a few short bursts of air into its hollows.
 One bullet.
 With his eyes closed, in it went.
 Firmly holding the gun with one hand, he used two fingers to spin for that evening’s chance and blindly snapped it back into place.
 It was a gruesome game, but if he believed his wife’s words, there was no chance involved in the bedtime gamble he had taken every night for nearly two weeks.
 None of it mattered.
 The outcome wasn’t up to him, nor was it up to the gun; an empty click meant it wasn’t his time, and he would have to endure another day.
 He placed his glasses on the nightstand and positioned the end of the short barrel at his temple.
 His hands trembled, but no more than usual.
 Then, finally, he took a long, slow, deep breath.

 Black.
 Harvey looked forward to closing his eyes each evening.
 The darkness allowed nothing, no loss or regret.
 In a void, an empty man didn’t feel inadequate.
 He wasn’t broken.
 There was nowhere better.
 And as his final act of what might easily be his last day, entirely free of fear or hesitancy, he crooked his trigger finger.